WebDevStudios/wds-acf-blocks/documentation/Home.md

 These are the files that WordPress will enqueue with your registered block.
 You can have separate styles and scripts for both the front and back-end of WordPress.

-For example, `"editorStyle": "file:./editor.css"` will **only** load in the WordPress Admin area.
-You can also enqueue previously registered scripts with their handle (ie: `'my-super-admin-javascript'`), or a combination of handle/filename.
+`"editorStyle": "file:./editor.css"` and `"editorScript": "file:./editor.js",` will **only** load in the WordPress Admin area, however the `"style": "file:./style-script.css",` and `"script": "file:./script.js",` will load in both the front and back-end of WordPress.

+You can also enqueue previously registered scripts with their handle (ie:`'my-super-admin-javascript'`), or a combination of handle/filename.
 [Read all about it here.](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#editor-script)

 #### Defining A Category

 Adding a custom block category is as easy as hooking into `block_categories_all` ([introduced in WordPress 5.8](https://developer.wordpress.org/reference/hooks/block_categories_all/)).
 By doing so, we can define a custom category in `block.json` so we can keep our blocks stored away in their own drawer in the Block Menu.

-The block category is registered in `/inc/helpers/register-block-category.php; the code is displayed below.
+The block category is registered in `/inc/helpers/register-block-category.php` the code is displayed below.

 ```php
 <?php